KolmogorovLab/Severus/README.md

 ### VCF file

 For each target sample, Severus outputs a VCF file with somatic SV calls.
-If the input alignemnt is haplotagged, VCF will be phased.
+If the input alignment is haplotagged, VCF will be phased.
 In addition, Severus outputs a set of all SVs (somatic + germline) for each input sample.
-VCF contains additional information about SVs, such as clustering of complex variants.
-Please see the detailed dsecription below.
+VCF contains additional information about SVs, such as the clustering of complex variants.
+Please see the detailed description [below](#additional-fields-in-the-vcf).

 ### breakpoint_graph.gv and breakpoints_double.csv

 Severus also outputs a breakpoint graph in graphvis format that describes the derived structure of tumor haplotypes.
-Solid edges correspond to the fragments of the reference genome, (L: length C: coverage) and dashed colored edges correspond to non-reference connections from reads (R: number of support reads).
+Solid edges correspond to the fragments of the reference genome (L: length C: coverage) and dashed colored edges correspond to non-reference connections from reads (R: number of support reads).
-See the detailed description of the graph format below. `breakpoints_double.csv` contains the same breakpoint information in the text format.
+See the detailed description of the graph format [below](#breakpoint-graphs). `breakpoints_clusters.csv` contains the same breakpoint information in the text format.

+### breakpoint_double.csv

+Complete list of breakpoint pairs detected in the samples provided for the advance use.

 ```
 # To convert gv format to svg